The Endemic Flora of Tasmania

 The Endemic Flora of Tasmania was written by Dr Winifred Curtis with coloured lithographs by botanical illustrator, Margaret Stones.
-It is a six-volume book that was commissioned by Lord Talbot de Malahide and published by the Ariel Press in 1967.
+It is a six-volume book that was commissioned by the 7th Baron Talbot of Malahide (1912-1973), an Irish peer, and published by the Ariel Press in 1967.
 Both Stones and Curtis worked alongside each other in Tasmania, Australia, studying the depths of Tasmanian Flora.